byteduck/codeOS2/README.md

 # codeOS2
 ### CodeOS Re-Written from scratch

+### YOU MUST BOOT CODEOS2 FROM AN ACTUAL HARD DRIVE, THERE IS NO USB SUPPORT YET.

-CodeOS2 requires to be boot from GRUB.
+CodeOS2 requires to be booted from GRUB.
 Example GRUB2 menuentry for CodeOS2:

 ```